Kurt R. Sweat

 My research employs econometric models grounded in economic theory to study market design in healthcare settings.
 My recent research has focused on the design of the heart transplant waitlist in the United States.

-Then, in July 2025, I will join the O'Donnell School of Public Health at the University of Texas, Southwestern as an Assistant Professor of Health Economics and Policy.
+In July 2025, I will join the O'Donnell School of Public Health at the University of Texas, Southwestern as an Assistant Professor of Health Economics and Policy.

 Research Fields: